How to Write a Bulletproof Relapse Prevention Plan

 A trigger is something that can cause stress and potentially induce cravings to drink or use drugs.
 Each person will have their own specific triggers.
 They may be caused by certain events, places, people, or circumstances.
 For instance, you may frequent certain places where you always drink beer with your buddies, and these people and/or places may need to be avoided, at least for a while.
-Stress is a natural part of life, and it is important to have coping mechanisms and tools in place for managing it in a healthy manner.
+Stress is a natural part of life, and it is important to have coping mechanisms and tools in place for managing it healthily.

-What specific things will be the biggest challenge for you personally, and what can you do to manage them?
-Come up with relaxation techniques, stress-management ideas, and coping strategies and include these in your plan as a reference for you to look back at.
+What specific things will be the biggest challenge for you, and what can you do to manage them?
+Come up with relaxation techniques, stress-management ideas, and coping strategies, and include these in your plan as a reference for you to look back at.

-It can be very beneficial to set up a daily ritual for maintaining physical health, such as a structured sleep schedule, plan for balanced meals, and a fitness regime.
+It can be very beneficial to set up a daily ritual for maintaining physical health, such as a structured sleep schedule, a plan for balanced meals, and a fitness regime.
 Getting enough sleep and eating healthy can aid in setting up a strong foundation to build from.
 Being physically healthy can help you to have a clearer mind and feel less stressed as well as increase self-confidence.

 Finding hobbies that keep you busy and occupy the mind can be a great relapse prevention tool as well.
 Take up a creative outlet like dance or painting, attend a yoga class, and find ways to help yourself relax.
 Decide how to take care of yourself physically and emotionally, and make plans to schedule this practice into your daily life.

 The people around you can be great resources in recovery.
 Surround yourself with people who support your goals.

 Peer support and 12-Step groups can be highly beneficial during recovery to aid in relapse prevention.
-The Journal of Addictive Disorders indicates that people actively participating in Alcoholics Anonymous (AA)—a mutual support, 12-Step program—were more likely to remain abstinent over those who did not.5
+The Journal of Addictive Disorders indicates that people actively participating in Alcoholics Anonymous (AA)—a mutual support, 12-Step program—were more likely to remain abstinent than those who did not.5